Legify/vac/README.md

 Issues [![Build Status](https://travis-ci.org/Legify/vac.png)](https://travis-ci.org/Legify/vac)
 ------------

 Feel free to open an issue if you think anything specific to this fork should be discussed.
 PRs are welcome.
-See the above notice if you have questions regarding *Vac*.

 Installation
 ------------